 The Clock Output Select register can be used to multiplex out selected clock sources generated inside the clock generation and SIM modules onto the muxed clock output pins.
 All functionality is for test purposes only.
 Glitches may be produced when the clock is enabled or switched.
 The delay from the clock source to the output is unspecified.
-The observability of the CLKO clock output signal at an output pad is subject to the frequency limitations of the associated IO cell.
+The observability of the clock output signals at output pads is subject to the frequency limitations of the associated IO cell.